dblock/code.dblock.org/_posts/2011/2011-01-18-waffle-single-sign-on-user-impersonation-in-tomcat.markdown

 This means that while I am logged in as the test user (`request.getRemoteUser()` returns _dblock-gray\test_), the Windows thread identity is the same one as of the Tomcat server (_dblock-gray\dblock_).

-Let’s add _impersonate_ into  web.xml.
+Let's add _impersonate_ into  web.xml.

 {% highlight xml %}
 <filter>